dbwebhead/cleaning_data_project/CodeBook.md

 (you can easily use Rcode for this, just load the dataset and provide the information directly from the tidy data file)

-###Variable 2: Activity_Label – a factor variable representing the six levels of activity performed, including 'LAYING', 'SITTING', 'STANDING', 'WALKING', 'WALKING_DOWNSTAIRS', and 'WALKING_UPSTAIRS'.
+###Variable 2: Activity_Label â€“ a factor variable representing the six levels of activity performed, including 'LAYING', 'SITTING', 'STANDING', 'WALKING', 'WALKING_DOWNSTAIRS', and 'WALKING_UPSTAIRS'.

 ####Notes on variable 2:
 <If available, some additional notes on the variable not covered elsewhere.
 If no notes are present leave this section out.>